smokeytube/d1snin/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Java Kotlin.
+- 🌱 I’m currently learning Java and Kotlin.
 - 💬 Ask me about anything
 - 📫 How to reach me: